Yvonne Seon

 Yvonne Seon (née Reed, formerly Chappelle; born December 20, 1937) is an American professor, university administrator, and Unitarian Universalist minister.
 She specializes in African studies, African American studies, and government administration.
 She was an administrative officer in the government of Patrice Lumumba in the Democratic Republic of the Congo, and also worked in the U.S. federal government.
 She then worked as a university administrator and founded a Black Studies Center at Wright State University, and helped to design one of the first doctoral programs in Black Studies in the United States.
 In 1981 Seon became the first African American woman to be ordained as a Unitarian Universalist minister.

 Early life and education

-Seon was born Yvonne Reed, and graduated from Allegheny College with a bachelors degree in 1959.
+Seon was born Yvonne Reed, and graduated from Allegheny College with a bachelor's degree in 1959.
 She then received a Woodrow Wilson Fellowship to attend American University, where she studied American government, political science, and French, earning a master's degree.